 Kev’s talk was music to my PR ears: think about the reader!

 Bearing in mind that SES is aimed at search professionals rather than PR people, his talk, naturally, focussed on links.
 He contends that Google turned turned links into commercial entities, creating some bad behaviour.
 Google changed the rules to correct this, so today’s metrics need a new look.
 The real assessment of whether a link has any value is whether it generates traffic to a site.
 And the assessment of the value of the page is whether people are commenting.
 And if they’re not, the page needs work!

 Google has huge amounts of information.
 Chrome is now the World’s most widely used browser.
 It can see how many people are subscribed to the RSS feed.
 Google + as a verification mechanism is invaluable.
 Eric Scmidt has alluded to its importance in the context of identity.
 And Gibbons is staking that in 2013, it becomes an even more important way of establishing identity, with content from the best authors attributed ever greater value.

 So in addition to normal metrics, Gibbons suggests that traffic, RSS subscribers, bounce rate, average number of links per post, number of social shares and comments as important.
 The recipe for success is to focus on the audience experience, on human interaction, on being topical and relevant, helping create a natural, defensible profile.
-As a PR person, his talk was music to my ears.
+As I mentioned above, as a PR person, this was music to my ears.